SalumJSUlomi/ULOMI_POS/README.md

 - Simple stock management
 - Register report
 - Products with taxes
-- Discount (you can add a spesific discount for every customer OR a discount for each sale)
+- Discount (you can add a specific discount for every customer OR a discount for each sale)
 - Reports (customers, product number) (monthly stats in the current or other years) ... etc
 - Clients or products report in a specific Range.
 - Barcode scanner compatible (for the products and sales receipt)